Monoma23/alx-low_level_programming/README.md

-# alx-low_level_programming
-C programming
-This is the nested loops Project
+this is the debugging project